doptime/doptime/README.md

 * Very easy to upgrade API , just change the data structure. no extra schema definition needed.
 * You don't need to write any CREATE GET PUT or DELETE  Logic.
 Just use redis to query，modify or delete.
 That means most CURD can be done at frontend, needs no backend job.
 * You can focus on operations with multiple data logic only.
-We call it "API". goflow will put API data to redis stream, and the API receive and process the stream data.
+We call it "API". doptime will put API data to redis stream, and the API receive and process the stream data.
 * redis pipeline  brings high batch process performance.
 ### major advantages on Data Op
 * Using most welcomed redis compatible db. no database but redis compatible KEYDB.
 With flash storage supportion, KEYDB brings both memory speed and whole disk capacity